wortcook/jailbreak-model/README.md

 - jailbreak
 - security
 - moderation
+- prompt-injection
 ---

 # Jailbreak Classifier

 Classifies prompts as jailbreaks or benign.
-This is a fine-tune checkpoint of [bert-base-uncased](https://huggingface.co/bert-base-uncased) on the [jailbreak-classification](https://huggingface.co/datasets/jackhhao/jailbreak-classification) dataaset.
+This is a fine-tune checkpoint of [bert-base-uncased](https://huggingface.co/bert-base-uncased) on the [jailbreak-classification](https://huggingface.co/datasets/jackhhao/jailbreak-classification) dataset.

 ## Training Details

 ### Training Data

-Fine-tuned on the [jailbreak-classification](https://huggingface.co/datasets/jackhhao/jailbreak-classification) dataaset.
+Fine-tuned on the [jailbreak-classification](https://huggingface.co/datasets/jackhhao/jailbreak-classification) dataset.

 ### Training Procedure